 When is the best time to go to Thailand?

-April is one of the hotter months and is also the time of Songkran, the Thai New Year.
+April is one of the hotter months and also the time for Songkran, the Thai New Year.
 This is a major Thai holiday, which means lots of celebrations, but also means locals book a lot of the transport.
-Also, it’s one of the more dangerous times to travel on the roads.
+Also, it’s the most dangerous time to travel on the roads.
 March/April can also be a time for lots of pollution in the Northern regions such as Chiang Mai, where it is the burning season.
 If you have any breathing conditions you may well wish to avoid these areas at this time.

 Thailand Visa Requirements

-Many countries are offered a visa waiver, where you can get 30 days on arrival without any paperwork.
+Many countries are offered a visa waiver, where you can now get 60 days on arrival without any paperwork.
+This is a recent development and has been extended to include 57 countries.
 However, as these things tend to change from time to time it’s best to check with the Thai visa website as well as with your own country’s Government travel advice.

 Travelling in Thailand is a safe and trouble-free experience for the majority of visitors.
 However, it is wise to be aware of a few factors that might be different to your home country.

 Roads – Thailand has one of the world’s worst records for road safety.
-It is not recommended to hire a vehicle to drive unless you are experienced with the vehicle (especially bikes) and are used to the cultural driving norms – probably very different from home.
+It is not recommended to hire a vehicle to drive unless you are experienced with it (especially bikes) and if you are used to the cultural driving norms – which are probably very different from home.

 Scams – While violent crime is relatively low in Thailand, you are more likely to be scammed or robbed via stealth.
-Be aware of overly friendly people trying to give you advice or give you a “special deal”.
-The rule applies especially in high tourist areas, with become a magnet for thieves and scam artists.
-It’s probably one of the worst detractors from visiting the country, having to maintain a level of scepticism – whilst not letting it spoil your enjoyment of your trip.
-It gets easier with practice, however!
+Be aware of overly friendly people trying to give advice or a “special deal”.
+The rule applies especially in high tourist areas, which become a magnet for thieves and scam artists.
+It’s probably one of the worst detractors from visiting the country, maintaining a level of scepticism – whilst not letting it spoil your enjoyment of your trip.
+It gets easier with practice.

 Transport in Thailand

-One of the great things about Thailand for backpackers is that it is very easy to get around.
+One of the great things about Thailand for backpackers is that it is easy to get around.
 It helps add to that sense of freedom and spontaneity.
 When travelling long distances, there are several airports, which is particularly helpful if you are short on time.
 These are mostly served by local airlines which can be cheap and cheerful.
 However, a network of trains and coaches also offers a more environmentally friendly option, with the bonus of scenery and adventure en route.
-There are also local transport links via Taxis and the world-famous Tuk Tuk rickshaws.
+Local transport links include Taxis and the world-famous Tuk-Tuk rickshaws.
 You will find plenty of tour agents willing to help you arrange transfers around the country, often selling combination tickets which combine a bus and a ferry ticket, common for Island transfers.

 Flying – Airlines such as Air Asia, Nok Air, and Bangkok Airways operate at competitive prices depending on when you book.
 But note that Bangkok Airways has a monopoly on flying to Koh Samui, so expect their prices to be higher for comparable flights.

 Trains – Thailand has a good train network and is relatively cheap.
-Night trains are also a popular option which also saves you the cost of a hotel room.
+Night trains are also a popular option, which saves you the cost of a hotel room.
 Popular routes, such as between Bangkok and Chiangmai, often need to be booked a month in advance because they sell out.

 Boats – With all of the Islands in Thailand – you can expect to see a lot of ferry action.
 For shorter distances, you will find a lot of speedboats or long-tail boats willing to take you where you need to go, sometimes at negotiable prices.
 In Bangkok – river ferries are a very reasonably priced way to get across the city.